hbarkine/privacy/habit-forest/habit-forest-privacy.md

 ---

-## Data stored
+## Data Storage

-Habit data is stored locally on the user's device and is not transmitted to external servers.
+Habit data created within the App is stored locally on the user's device and is not transmitted to external servers.

 ---